MALONJU/ecommerce-v1/backend/seeds/README.md

 Make sure your MongoDB connection is configured in your `.env` file or environment variables before running the seed script.

-The script will use the `MONGODB_URI` environment variable or default to `mongodb://localhost:27017/ecommerce`.
+The script will use the `MONGODB_URI` environment variable or if not set, will fail.